kendo-labs/knockout-kendo/web/Tooltip.md

       id: three

 liveOptions:
-    - name: isOpen
-      description: Controls whether the window is visible
-    - name: title
-      description: Determines the title of the window
     - name: content
-      description: A URL to load content into the window
+      description: The content of the tooltip
+    - name: filter
+      description: a filter selector that specifies the source of the tooltip texts

 futurePlans:
 ---